- I-485 / AOS Overview

 All AoS applicants must pass a medical examination conducted by a civil surgeon approved by the USCIS.

-You can contact USCIS' National Customer Service Center at 1-800-375-5283 to find an approved civil surgeon in your area.
+You can find a USCIS approved doctor in your area online, or you can contact the USCIS National Customer Service Center at 1-800-375-5283 to find an approved civil surgeon in your area.

 The civil surgeon will record the results of the examination on the Form I-693 and in sealed in an envelope which should be submitted to USCIS along with 485 application.